Social Policy and Development (DEVT90076)

-Applications are invited for Social Policy and Development (DEVT90076, formerly POLS90056), a subject that will be taught online in conjunction with staff and students from partner Universitas Gadjah Mada in Jogjakarta, Indonesia.
+Applications are invited for Social Policy and Development (DEVT90076, formerly POLS90056), a subject that will be taught in conjunction with staff and students from partner Universitas Gadjah Mada in Jogjakarta, Indonesia.

 The subject will use teaching mediums that connect Melbourne students with our partners in Indonesia and with experts in the field.
 This provides an exciting opportunity for students from each University to learn with and from each other to gain deeper knowledge on tackling inequalities and understanding real-world development challenges and responses through social policy in lower-middle income countries.

 Explore the sections below to learn more about this subject and how to apply!